SapSalGaeToken/XGAE/README.md

 # $XGAE
-This is a website for Sapsalgae Token.
+This is a website for SapSalGae Token.